aoliverio/docs-repository/docs/builder-extensions.md

-# Extensions
+# Builder Extensions

-These are all developed plugins to interact with the Builder core.
+These are all developed plugins to interact with the Builder core plugin.

 ## Content Management System

-Multisite and multi languages CMS solution:
+This is the main solution to provide a multisite and multi languages CMS in your application, using the Builder extensions.

+### Content

-- **Content** plugin, a content management system backend.
+**Content** plugin, a content management system backend.

+See the docs on [how to use Site](http://aoliverio.readthedocs.org/projects/builder-content/en/latest/).

+### Site

-- **Site** plugin, a content management system frontend.
+**Site** plugin, a content management system frontend.

-See the docs on [how to use Builder CMS](http://aoliverio.readthedocs.org/projects/content/en/latest/).
+See the docs on [how to use Content ](http://aoliverio.readthedocs.org/projects/builder-site/en/latest/).